dynverse/competition/description.md

 ## Problem description

 You are given the expression of thousands of genes within thousands of cells.
-This expression is given both in raw format (counts matrix) as in a normalized format (expression matrix).
+This expression is given as a counts matrix, indicating how often a particular gene was counted within a cell.
 The goal is to construct a topology that represents these cells, and to place these cells on the correct locations along this topology.